siddhubansod/Amazon_sales_report_project/README.md

 Problem Description:

-The provided dataset contains informaƟon about sales transactions on Amazon, including details such as order ID, date, status, fulfilment method, sales channel, product category, size, quantity, amount, shipping details, and more.
+The provided dataset contains information about sales transactions on Amazon, including details such as order ID, date, status, fulfilment method, sales channel, product category, size, quantity, amount, shipping details, and more.
 The objective is to conduct a comprehensive analysis of the data and extract actinonable insights to support business decision-making.

 Key Objectives:

-1. Sales Overview: Understand the overall sales performance, trends, and paƩerns over Ɵme.
+1. Sales Overview: Understand the overall sales performance, trends, and patterns over time.
-2. Product Analysis: Analyze the distribution of product categories, sizes, and quanƟƟes sold to identify popular products.
+2. Product Analysis: Analyze the distribution of product categories, sizes, and quantities sold to identify popular products.
 3. Fulfillment Analysis: Investigate the fulfillment methods used and their effectiveness in delivering orders.
 4. Customer Segmentation: Segment customers based on their buying behaviour, location, and other relevant